XORGanon/cards/README.md

 <br/>

 ### Title and properties
-The rendered currently knows the following properties.
-Since their names are triggers for their styling, they should be written as printed here:
+The rendered currently understands the following properties.
+Since their names are also triggers for their styling, print them exactly like this when you want to use them.
+We can at all times add, remove, rename or otherwise mess with these, though.
-* Core properties
 * Title
 * Type
 * Description
 * Lore
 * Suite
 * Image
-* Marginal properties
 * Notes
 * WIP
 <br/>

 ### Images